abhishekmane6122/Academic-Assistant-AI/README.md

    - Teachers' notes often contain redundant text
    - Hard to find exact answers in lengthy PDFs
    - Page numbers don't always match between materials

+This multi-step process can be overwhelming, especially when your class notes contain extra, unnecessary text that doesn't directly contribute to the exam answer.
+With this tool, you can simply **upload your question paper and your notes PDF** and get a consolidated, accurate answer quickly! ⚡

+Imagine if you already have your class notes provided by your subject teacher, yet you still need to sift through the PDF to extract just the relevant answers for your exam.
+This tool helps you cut through the noise and fetch only what you need.
+No more redundant text – just the essential, exam-ready answer! 🎯

 **Solution**: This tool lets you:
 - 📤 Upload question papers + reference PDFs